 Confident that we had the core business back on track and fully onboarded and integrated, Arowana thus set about looking at other acquisition opportunities.
 A transformational acquisition opportunity called Quantum Education Group in NZ presented itself.
 At the time, it was the largest single PTE (private training establishment) in the country, and its acquisition would double the size of the Intueri group.
 Given Quantum had just undergone a comprehensive regulatory audit by the TEC, which had reported a clean bill of health in December 2013, Arowana struck a deal in February 2014.
 At the same time, we acquired 50% of a fast-growing online education business in Australia called Online Courses Australia.

 In May 2014, Intueri consummated its IPO on the NZ Stock Exchange and the Australian Securities Exchange, with an initial market capitalisation of NZ$235m.
-Arowana secured a return of approximately 7x its original invested capital based on proceeds received from the IPO, partly thanks to the strengthening of the NZD by approximately 25% from the time of Arowana’s initial investment.
+Arowana secured a return of approximately 7x its original invested capital and a 129% IRR.
+This is based on proceeds received from the sell down of 75% of its shareholding into the IPO and was also partly thanks to the strengthening of the NZD by approximately 25% from the time of Arowana’s initial investment.